Taiko2k/GTK4PythonTutorial/README.md

 ```

-Note that having an "Open with" option with your application would
+Note that an "Open with" option with your application would
 require a `.desktop` file that registers a mime type that your application can open, but setting up a desktop
-file is outside to scope of this tutorial.
+file is outside the scope of this tutorial.

 ## Custom drawing area using Cairo